neilchaudhuri/vidya-website/content/about.md

 Please [contact](/contact) us if you have suggestions for courses, tutorials, and blog posts or feedback of any kind on our existing offerings.
 We are *very* interested in what you have to offer as well.

+## Our commitment to diversity

+We are a passionate advocate for diversity in technology.
+Prejudice against anyone on the basis of gender, race, ethnicity, nationality, religion, orientation, ability, or even academic background not only limits our individual growth but also limits the creative energy necessary to develop the best software.

 ## Our name